Article 8 – Umpires Interpretation Guide

 Simplified Wording:

-Plate umpires must wear full safety gear.
+Plate umpires must wear full safety equipment, and parks must provide it.

 Governance Purpose:

-Protects officials from preventable injury.
+Protects officials from preventable injuries while reinforcing league-wide safety compliance.

 Important Note: